bhamrick/precision_system/open.md

 ### Over 1:clubs:-(X)

-System is on with a split negative range, redouble shows a semipositive.
+System is on with a split negative range.
+Redouble shows a semipositive, roughly 5-7 but judgment is expected.

 ### After an overcall